 Your monthly premium depends on how much coverage you select and where you’re living – you’ll enter the address you’re living at to start the process.

-Jetty offers renters and interesting mix of products that seem very attractive if you are in a jam and don’t have the money or credit history to get an apartment when you need it.
+Jetty offers renters an interesting mix of products that seem very attractive if you are in a jam and don’t have the money or credit history to get an apartment when you need it.
+It could also be good for those who aren’t in a jam, which we’ll talk about in a few seconds.

 So, let’s say you’re looking for a one-bedroom apartment in L.A. and you don’t have the savings, the credit or a co-signer to get your apartment.